antsmartian/antoaravinth.github.com/_posts/2012-11-12-happy-diwali.md

     dd if=/dev/zero bs=100000 count=1000000

 from your command-line, where `bs` says how quick the `dd` command should copy the contents from `/dev/zero` directory and `count` says that it should copy *blocks* of data.
-Here blocks to refers how data is retrieved from `/dev/zero` directory.

 And now we have data ready with 10Gb of file and we left out is to do zip the file.
 That can be done easily by :